ubisoft/ubisoft-laforge-animation-dataset/README.md

 ## Cloning this repository using git lfs

-This repository contains zip files.
-In order to clone the repository including the large zip files, you need to use [git lfs](https://github.com/git-lfs/git-lfs/wiki/Installation).
+This repository contains large files, e.g. `lafan1/lafan1.zip` (137M).
+In order to clone this repository including the complete zip files, you need to use [git lfs](https://github.com/git-lfs/git-lfs/wiki/Installation).

 Example using Ubuntu 20.04: